wavesplatform/docs.wavesplatform/docs/en/blockchain/transaction-type/create-alias-transaction.md

 | :--- | :--- |
 | alias | Alias.
 From 4 to 30 bytes (1 character can take up to 4 bytes) |

-The fields that are common to all types of transactions are described in the [JSON Representation](/en/blockchain/transaction/#json-representation) section.
+The fields that are common to all types of transactions are described in the [Transaction](/en/blockchain/transaction/#json-representation) article.

 ## Binary Format